2026 COMMUNITY CONVERSATION:

 PANELIST

-Christina Joymon is the brand representative for local Designer, Mio Mora by Anu Kochar.
-Christina Joymon is a trailblazer in engineering, entrepreneurship, and leadership.
-With a Bachelor’s degree in Computer Engineering from Drexel University and a Master’s degree in Systems Engineering from Stevens Institute of Technology, she broke barriers as the first Asian woman to serve as President of the IEEE at her university.
-Christina’s career spans prestigious engineering roles, including her work as a Senior Systems Engineer and Project Manager at BAE Systems, where she earned multiple accolades for innovation and leadership.
+Armed with a Bachelor’s degree in Computer Engineering from Drexel University and a Master’s degree in Systems Engineering from Stevens Institute of Technology, Christina shattered barriers early, becoming the first Asian woman to serve as President of IEEE at her university.
+She went on to hold distinguished roles as a Senior Systems Engineer and Project Manager at BAE Systems, earning multiple accolades for innovation, technical excellence, and transformative leadership.

-In 2024, Christina was crowned Mrs. Colorado American and went on to become 1st Runner-Up at Mrs. American.
-Through these platforms, she champions women in STEM, diversity in leadership and purpose-driven impact.
+In 2024, Christina was crowned Mrs. Colorado American and went on to become 1st Runner-Up at Mrs. American, using her platform to champion women in STEM, elevate diverse leadership and inspire purpose-driven impact nationwide.

 • Headshot of Nagisa Carbett (aka.
 Toki)